SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 ## Step 9: Enhance the appearance of the grid component

 Avoid using too many colors in one app.
-Currently, the grid component in our sample app is too colorful, with every cell having a very bright color.
-Let's change this.
+Currently, the grid component in our sample app is too colorful.

 1. In edit mode, select the grid component and navigate to *Layout > Item templates* in the configuration pane to the right.